matthewmorganstein/flatland/README.md

 Trading Context: Shows at a glance if the strategy’s winning or tanking.

+# Keyland Gatekeeper

+Purpose: Secures access with a single "free" role.

+Description: Validates API keys via 'X-API-Key' header against a MongoDB 'api_keys' collection.
+For MVP, all valid keys grant free access to backtesting.

+Header: 'X-API-Key: flatland-free-test' (default key from '.env').

+Output: (if blocked): '{"detail": "Invadlis API key"}

+Trading Context: Keeps it open for testers -grab the key and backtest BTC.

 # Processors
 # Flatland Strategy Processor
 Purpose: Runs the backtest.